Wiechciu/text-forge/docs/contributing.md

 ## 🔀 How to Submit a Pull Request

-1. Fork the `main` branch
+1. Fork the `Main` branch
-2. If your work is related to an issue, write a note in that issue and say you will work on it
+2. If your work is related to an issue, write a note in that issue and say you will work on it, it will help others to don't do what you are doing now
 3. Create a new branch for your changes (use a descriptive name in kebab-case)
 4. Make changes and commit with clear, concise messages
 5. Open a Pull Request and describe what you’ve done and why